 Property inflation has overtaken wage increases over the years.
 For most first time buyers in Sunderland being able to afford a suitable property.
 They will need to buy with someone else because there are then two incomes for Lenders to take into account when calculating your maximum mortgage amount.
 Having someone to share costs with.
 You need to consider some risks to consider, and here are some situations we have come across in the past.

 From our experience, some Lenders allow a maximum of four people jointly to co-own a property.
 In the event of one borrower stopping their contributions to mortgage payments.
-Any joint owners have a legal right to stay in their home unless a court rule otherwise.
+Any joint owners have a legal right to stay in their home unless a court rules otherwise.

 Therefore, you need to be very choosy about whom you want to purchase a property.
 If you are going to increase the mortgage at a later date, all borrowers need to consent.
-It’s crucial that you make long term plans about what might happen down the line should you end up wanting different things.
+It’s crucial that you make long-term plans about what might happen down the line should you end up wanting different things.

 Generally, married couples or those in civil partnerships opt for Joint tenancy.
 If either applicant were to perish, then the property passes to the other owner.
-If you have taken out Mortgage Life Insurance in Sunderland, then the mortgage would be repaid at that point also.
-You will need the consent of the other applicant if you want to sell or Remortgage in Sunderland, in the future.
+If you have taken out mortgage life insurance in Sunderland, then the mortgage would be repaid at that point also.
+You will need the consent of the other applicant if you want to sell or remortgage in Sunderland, in the future.